datajoint/otumat/README.md

 ## File Watching

-This feature allows you to run a given script when a selected file is modified.
+This feature allows you to run a given script whenever a selected file is modified.

 To watch a file, install `otumat` using `pip install otumat`, then run the command: